Hybridhash/FastAPI-HTMX/README.md

 ## Updating Model References in `init_models`

-When you define a new model in your application, it's essential to update the `init_models` function to ensure that Alembic can detect and generate migrations for this new model correctly.
+When you define a new **Database model** in your application, it's essential to update the `init_models` function to ensure that Alembic can detect and generate migrations for this new model correctly.
 This step is crucial for maintaining the integrity of your database schema and ensuring that all models are correctly versioned.

 ### Steps to Update `init_models`

-1. **Locate `init_models` Function**: Open the `base.py` file in app/models/base.py.
+1. **Locate `init_models` Function**: Open the `base.py` file in `app/models/base.py`.
 This file contains the `init_models` function, which is responsible for importing all the models in your application.

 2. **Add New Model Import**: Once you have defined a new model in your application, you need to import it in the `init_models` function.
 Ensure that you follow the existing import structure.
 For example, if your new model is `Invoice` and it's located in the `models.financial` module, you would add the following line: